Want more feedback? Ask more people. Want better feedback? Ask the right questions.

 By getting feedback from your peers, leaders, team members, and clients, you get more and better perspectives than a traditional performance review and thus more valid feedback (you wouldn't buy a toaster on Amazon with only 1 review, would you?)
 We focus our questions around what is important to your company, your role, and whether you should lead others or not.
 Keep it simple.
 It's not meant to replace coaching and development, it's meant to guide the conversation

-Ohos is the ONLY crowdsourced continuous performance feedback platform that turn feedback into quantifiable data and distinguishes people who are good at their jobs versus people who should lead others.
+Ohos is the ONLY crowdsourced continuous performance feedback platform that turns feedback into quantifiable data and distinguishes people who are good at their jobs versus people who should lead others.
 That's right, the only one.

 Let's face it.
 Traditional performance reviews suck.
 No one likes them, including HR.
 And for a variety of reasons (they don't work, they are time consuming, managers never get training to do them effectively, they typically feel like an ambush, they are manipulated by "calibration" meetings, etc.) 360s assessments are a little better but they are extremely expensive and a worse time suck than traditional performance reviews.
 A limitation of both instruments is they only measure performance at a fixed point in time, they are not continuous.